Economy of Libya: Diversification

 In addition to smaller productions of other agricultural products.

 Tourism

-The tourism industry heavily hit by the Libyan Civil War.
+The tourism industry was heavily hit by the Libyan Civil War.
 Before the war tourism was developing, with 149,000 tourists visiting Libya in 2004, rising to 180,000 in 2007, although this still only contributed less than 1% of the country's GDP.
 There were 1,000,000 day visitors in the same year.
 The country is best known for its ancient Greek and Roman ruins and Sahara desert landscapes.

 Labor market

 Libya posted a 3.3% rate of population growth during 1960–2003.
 In 2003, 86% of the population was urban, compared to 45% in 1970.
 Although no reliable estimates are available, unemployment is reportedly acute: over 50% of the population under the age of 20.
 Moreover, despite the bias of labor market regulations favoring Libyan workers, the mismatch of the educational system with market demand has produced a large pool of expatriate workers, with typically better-suited education and higher productivity.
 However, because of shortages for manual labor, Libya has also attracted important numbers of less skilled immigrants.
 Expatriate workers represent an estimated fifth of the labor force.

 Although significant, the proportion of expatriate workers is still below oil producing countries in the Persian Gulf.
 Foreign workers mainly come from the Maghreb, Egypt, Turkey, India, the Philippines, Malaysia, Thailand, Vietnam, Poland, Chad, Sudan, and Bosnia and Herzegovina.
 They tend to earn relatively high wages, taking either skilled or hard manual jobs.
 Census data for 2000 show the share of expatriates earning over LD 300 (US$230) per month was 20%, compared to 12% for Libyan nationals.
 A campaign encouraging conversion of qualified civil servants to entrepreneurs, in the face of public sector over employment and declining productivity, does not seem to be producing the desired results thus far.